moshix/BITNETServices/README.md

-# 2 BITNET re-implementation of RELAY CHAT: One in Go and one in REXX
+# 2 BITNET Implementations of RELAY CHAT: One in Go and one in REXX

 This Go program operates a chat server on the BITNET NJE protocol network, of which HNET is one operating implementation as of Dec 2019.